infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 method that enables the use of [`optimize!`](@ref JuMP.optimize!(::InfiniteModel)).

 ### Queries
-In this section we highlight a number of query methods that pertain `TranscriptionModel`s and their mappings.
+In this section we highlight a number of query methods that pertain to `TranscriptionModel`s and their mappings.
 First, if the `optimizer_model` of an `InfiniteModel` is a `TranscriptionModel` it can be extracted via [`transcription_model`](@ref):